-On May 10, 2007, Tethys entered into an agreement with the owner of NBC to acquire the rights to the large Aral Vostochniy Block by agreeing to acquire NBC from the owner through its wholly-owned subsidiary TKL in exchange for, among other things, an initial payment of US\$2,500,000 (including an immediate US\$100,000 deposit to be paid which will be forfeited, under certain circumstances, if the contract becomes null and void) and 7,500,000 Pre-Split Ordinary Shares (or 1,500,000 Ordinary Shares after giving effect to the Share Consolidation), thereby making NBC an indirect wholly-owned subsidiary of Tethys.
+On May 10, 2007, Tethys entered into an agreement with the owner of NBC to acquire the rights to the large Aral Vostochniy Block by agreeing to acquire NBC from the owner through its wholly-owned subsidiary TKL in exchange for, among other things, an initial payment of US\$2,500,000 (including an immediate US\$100,000 deposit to be paid which will be forfeited, under certain circumstances, if the contract becomes null and void) and 1,500,000 Ordinary Shares, thereby making NBC an indirect wholly-owned subsidiary of Tethys.
 Closing of this acquisition is conditional upon, among other things, Tethys raising gross proceeds of at least US\$25,000,000 pursuant to the Treasury Offering.
 See "Property Descriptions - Aral Vostochniy and Aral Vostochniy Exploration Contract".